Respect/Test/README.md

 we think tests are so cool.

-As more items are included this document will take shape, eventually seeing this paragraph disappear along with the whitespace.
+As more items are included this document will take shape, eventually seeing this paragraph disappear along with the white space.
 Feel free to become part of yet another awesome project at Respect.

 ## Reflect

-Access properties of classes or objects without the fuss, `Reflect` makes it transparent wheather you are accessing or changing properties for a class or an object or whether these properties are static or not or whether they are public, prvate or protected.
-It's all the same.
+Access properties of classes or objects without the fuss, `Reflect` makes it transparent whether you are accessing or changing properties for a class or an object or whether these properties are static or instance variables, whether they are public, private or protected.
+It's all the same for us.

 Example class and object instance: